Maney381/wichtel-auslosung/README.md

    ````

 2. (Optional) If you need to change the subject or body of the email, you can modify the `email_config.py` file.
+3. (Optional) You can uplaod an photo (.jpg) into the resources folder, which will be handled as an attachment to the email.
 ## Usage

 1. Update the `contacts.json` file with the names and email addresses of your participants.